 Paper Snowflake Crystal Ornament Science Project

 Use common household items to grow crystals for a sparkly snowflake ornament.
 First, make a super-saturated solution.
 A solution is a liquid (solvent) with a solid (solute) mixed into it.
-Our solution is super-saturated because no more of the solid (solute) can be mixed in; it's reached saturation.
-Crystals form as a result.
+Our solution is super-saturated because no more of the solid (solute) can be mixed in even when heated; it's reached saturation.
+Crystals form as it cools.

 What You Need: